KDAB/KDDockWidgets/docs/book/src/python.md

 These are the instructions for building the `Python bindings` for KDDockWidgets.

+There are no bindings for `QtQuick`, it's assumed you're using `QtWidgets`.

 Make sure you have PySide6, shiboken6 and shiboken6-generator installed.
 Their versions need to match your **exact** Qt version.
 Since `Qt 6.6` all these 3 packages are in `PyPi`, so you can simply install them with `pip`.
 For other Qt versions, consult the respective documentation.